ericfortis/mockaton/README.md

 ```js
 await mockaton.bulkSelectByComment('(demo-a)')
 ```
-Parentheses are optional.
-You can pass a partial match.
+Parentheses are optional, so you can pass a partial match.
 For example, passing `'demo-'` (without the final `a`), selects the first mock in alphabetical order that matches.